poiarchitect/poiarchitect.github.io/bounties/Bounty-001.md

 **Location:** Kenya

 **Bounty Description:**
 This demo bounty supports a £5 mobile data top-up for a student in Kenya, helping them stay connected to online learning.
+Connectivity is essential for digital education and online access.

 ---